 The Catalan Opening is defined by white’s setup with pawns on d4-c4 and a fianchetto of the light-squared bishop, and it can be played almost against anything as long as white decides to follow the setup of the Catalan System; for example: 1.d4 (Queen’s Pawn Opening) Nf6 2.c4 e6 3.g3 d5 4.Bg2.

 Named after the Catalan region, the Catalan opening was played by Savielly Tartakower in 1929 during the Barcelona tournament.
 The organizers of the tournament requested Tartakower play a new variation that paid tribute to the region’s rich chess heritage.
-Since then, the opening has become a staple in the repertoire of top-level players and is frequently employed by the current World Chess Champion, Ding Liren.
+Since then, the opening has become a staple in the repertoire of top-level players and is frequently employed by previous World Chess Champion, Ding Liren.

 - Winning percentages on both sides

-- Catalan Opening Theory
+- Catalan Opening’s Theory

 - Open Catalan: 4…dxc4